Puggle vs Puli: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Puggle and Puli based on their distinct physical builds and metabolic profiles.
 Puggle at 15-30 lbs (typically 18-25 lbs) needs caloric intake calibrated to their moderate (30-45 min daily) activity level, while Puli at Medium (25-35 lbs) requires nutrition matched to their high energy output.
 Similar sizing means food costs are comparable, but ingredient requirements may differ based on each breed's health predispositions.
-Puggle's predisposition to Respiratory Issues may require specialized dietary formulations, while Puli may benefit from diets supporting Orthopedic Conditions.
+Puggle's predisposition to Respiratory Issues may require specialized dietary formulations, while Puli may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements